-Photometry
+Luminous intensity calculations

-Basic information on the photometric calculations needed can be found in IALA Guideline G1148 - Determination of Required Luminous Intensity for Marine Signal Lights [1].
+Detailed information on the luminous intensity calculations needed for the design of leading lights can be found in IALA Guideline G1148 Determination of Required Luminous Intensity for Marine Signal Lights [1].
+Based on this guideline the following parameters must be determined in the calculation of leading lights.